-Saint Patrick has become one of the worlds most popular saints and is a complex figure in terms of his history.
-St Patrick is the Patron Saint of Ireland with his feast day is celebrated on March 17th each year, his traditional date of death.
+Saint Patrick has become one of the worlds most popular saints who is a complex figure in terms of his history.
+St Patrick is the Patron Saint of Ireland and his feast day is celebrated on March 17th each year, his traditional date of death.
 Even though St Patrick wasn’t Irish his feast day is celebrated all over the world as an Irish cultural event.

 Who was St Patrick?

 Patrick (Patricius in Latin) was born into a Romano-British family.
 He was the son of Calpurnius, a deacon who was the son of the late Potitus from Bannavem Taburniae.
 The precise location of Bannavem Taburniae in Roman Britain is unknown but believed to be near the western sea.